Learning Outcomes

 where we become aware of the wider world and a sense of role as a world citizen; respects and values diversity; has an understanding of how the world works economically, politically, socially, culturally, technologically and environmentally.

-as we explore, experiment, develop, and apply transformative pedagogies and care practices for the preparation of the future generations of nurses who will lead the utilization and integration of technology in health care.
+where we explore, experiment, develop, and apply transformative care practices to lead the utilization and integration of healthcare technology.

 Baccalaureate Nursing Program Goals